Maxiflor Side Effects

 Generic name: diflorasone topical

 Note: This document contains side effect information about diflorasone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Maxiflor.
+Some dosage forms listed on this page may not apply to the brand name Maxiflor.

 Along with its needed effects, diflorasone topical (the active ingredient contained in Maxiflor) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.